okcoders/curriculum/Module-3/Day-06/README.md

 - restful urls
 - json
 - api, this is one of the most overused words in programming
+  - server (the url and resources you can get)
+  - code api (methods and properties available on a js array)
 - documentation

 ## Where we are and where we are going: